Kaysims/Grip-Club/README.md

     * Tested that the 404 page is responsive.

 ## Mentor Support
-* My mentor also provided feedback on the Grip Club site and flagged a few issues in our mid point meeting, which have been implemented into this project :
+* My mentor also provided feedback on the Grip Club site and flagged a few issues in our mid-point meeting.
+As a result, the following has been implemented into this project :
     * To add a favicon to the site.
-    * Orginally i had implemented a popup thank you when a form was submitted.
+    * Originally, I had implemented a popup thank you when a form was submitted.
 It was decided that this was not user friendly.
-Instead a thankyou.html page was created.
+Instead, I created a thankyou.html page.
     * It was also flagged that i should change my images to webp and not leave them as a png.
     * To add a 404 page so the site.
-    * To improve classes discription.
+    * To improve class descriptions.

 ## Peer Code Review
 * The peer code review highlighted that the logo in the navigation bar should take a user back to the home page.
-Originally I felt it was redundant to have the logo take the user back to the homepage when the About Us link takes the user back to the home page.
+Initially, having the logo take the user back to the homepage felt redundant when the About Us link took the user back to the home page.
 However, this was an oversight on my behalf.
 The logo taking a user back to the home page is a common website feature, so I should have included this initially.
-This has now been implimentated and a user can navigate back to the home page via the logo.
+The logo is now clickable and will take users back to the home page.

 # Bugs
 ## Bugs Fixed :